WeronikaPia/Budget-Manager/README.md

 # Budget-Manager
-:

 💸 Simple Budget Manager
-Simple Budget Manager is a lightweight desktop application built with Python that helps you manage your personal budget in a simple and intuitive way.
+Budget Manager is a simple GUI-based Python application that helps you manage your personal budget in an intuitive way.

 ✨ Features:
-Add categorized transactions (e.g., food, transport, entertainment)
+• Add categorized transactions (e.g., food, transport, entertainment)

-Store data in a local file
+• Store data in a local file

-Calculate your balance:
+• Calculate your balance:

   -> Current balance

   -> Monthly balance

   -> Annual balance

 🛠️ Technologies:
-Python 3.x
+• Python 3.x

-Tkinter (GUI)
+• Tkinter (GUI)

-Python built-in modules for file handling (e.g. json, csv, etc.)
+• Python built-in modules for file handling (e.g. json, csv, etc.)

 🚀 How to run:
 Clone the repository: